BrandonBoros/BrandonBoros/README.md

 - 👋 Hi, I’m @BrandonBoros
 - 👀 I’m interested in: learning new skills
-- 🌱 I’m currently learning: Comp Science
+- 🌱 I’m currently learning: Computer Science
 - 💞️ I’m looking to collaborate on: anything that peaks my interest
 - 📫 How to reach me: brandon.boros1@gmail.com
 - 😄 Pronouns: he/him